-The district saw a 38% increase for healthcare premiums in FY24, and we are estimating an increase of 9% in FY25 and a 6% increase for FY26-28 based on recommendations by the district's insurance consultant.
+The district is reflecting 38% increase for healthcare premiums in FY24 and a 9% in FY25-28 based on recommendations by the district's insurance consultant.
 The large increase in FY24 is due to the need to rebuild self-insurance reserves and fund the insurance plan to expected levels.
 Although this is a large up-front expense, it will ensure the benefit package is sustainable for our employees.
-Qualification for healthcare is determined by an employee's hire date as well as the number of hours an employee works in a normal work week.
+Qualification for healthcare is determined by an employee's hire date as well as the amount of hours an employee works in a normal work week.
 The insurance reserves are currently below an acceptable threshold, and there are no premium holidays being forecasted for FY24-28.

-The WETA severance package was eliminated along with the Health Retirement Account (HRA) after the previous contract expired 06/30/19; as a result, transfers to the 035 Termination Benefits Fund has declined; however, these are also impacted by the number of retirees in any given year.
+The WETA severance package was eliminated along with the Health Retirement Account (HRA) after the previous contract expired 06/30/19; as a result, transfers to the 035 Termination Benefits Fund has declined; however, these are also impacted by the amount of retirees in any given year.
 These will continue to be monitored yearly.